Appraisal Day and Auction at SJIMA

 The event will be in our galleries and participants can enter the side door of the glass atrium. lobby.
 The appraisals will begin with a short panel discussion on collecting at 11 am and appraisals immediately following up until 3:00PM.

 Heather O’Mahony will lead a revealing and useful discussion on collecting.

 SJIMA will have a surprising silent auction for your enjoyment and shopping.
 Items for auction include an art quilt, wine basket, African Twilight photographs by Beckwith & Fisher, photographs by Ernest Brooks and art from the DEEP DIVE exhibition and more.

-Make sure to see the African Twilight exhibition by Beckwith and Fisher in the main museum while you are there.
+Make sure to see the exhibitions by Helen O’Toole, Tom Gormally and Gail Grinnell in the museum while you are there.
 There is no admission fee to participate in the silent auction portion of the event.
 Museum admission will be Pay As You Can that day.
-Log on to www.sjima.org for additional information.
+Log on to www.sjima.org for additional information in April.

 • First come, first served—NO RESERVATIONS (Be prepared to wait a bit.)
 While you wait explore the silent auction items on display.

 • You must be able to carry your items into the museum on your own (Museum staff is unable to provide assistance).
 For large fine art pieces, photos of art, back of art and signature area can substitute for the item.